vk-cs/docs-public/docs/en/main/additionals/start/get-started/corporate/corporate.md

 Before making a payment on the invoice, you must make sure that the payment order must contain the project number in the purpose of the payment.

-Upon completion of registration, it is possible to receive closing documents for each of the created VK CS projects.
+Upon completion of registration, it is possible to receive closing documents for each of the created VK Cloud projects.
 Sending documents is carried out through Electronic Document Management (EDM).
 In his absence, the documents will be sent by the Russian Post to the legal address specified in the project settings.

 ![](./assets/1595438091913-1595438091913.png)

 **Note**

 For organizations that are not residents of the Russian Federation, the conclusion of an individual Service Agreement is available.
-Upon conclusion of the Agreement, VK CS provides invoices and closing documents.
+Upon conclusion of the Agreement, VK Cloud provides invoices and closing documents.

 Detailed information can be obtained by [contacting our support](mailto:sales@mcs.mail.ru) .